Computer Science Placement Test: Topics List

-- Do basic video editing with iMovie or Windows Movie Maker;
+- Do basic video editing with iMovie or a Windows-based video editor;

 - Use Gmail labels, filters, and attachments;